SUNY Downstate Health Sciences University

 Specular Biomicroscopy – Specular biomicroscopy is used to evaluate corneal dystrophies and anterior segment dysgenesis.
 It also is a useful aid in pre-operative evaluation of patients scheduled for cataract and other surgical procedures.

 Anterior Segment Photography – This photography permits evaluation of lid position, external conjunctival lesions, and other anterior segment disorders.
 Gonio-photography is also available.

 Fluorescein Angiograpy – Digital fluorescein angiography is performed by a certified ophthalmic photographer.
 It is useful in the diagnosis and management of a host of iris and retinal disorders.
 Digital angiography allows instant viewing of the images obtained, as well as the ability to transmit the images instantly via modem and the internet.

-IOL Master Ultrasound – Extremely precise measurements of eye length and subsequenty, IOL measurements.
+IOL Master – Extremely precise measurements of eye length and subsequenty, IOL measurements.

 Indocyanine Green (ICG) Angiography - ICG angiography is useful in the diagnosis and management of sub-retinal disorders, including choroidal neovascularization, which are poorly imaged with conventional angiography.

-HD Spectral Domain Optical Coherence Topography (HD-OCT) – Precise study of the retinal layers to aid in diagnosis and treatment of a host of different retinal diseases.
+HD Spectral Domain Optical Coherence Topography (HD-OCT) – Precise study of the retinal layers to aid in diagnosis and treatment of a host of different retinal diseases and glaucoma.

 To Schedule a Test

-Tests should be scheduled through University Hospital of Brooklyn or Long Island College Hospital (see contact information below).
+Tests should be scheduled through SUNY Downstate Eye Center at Midwood (see contact information below).
 On the day of the test, referred patients must bring with them a competed request form.
 Forms are faxed to referring physician offices upon request.